-I look forward to seaweed harvesting every summer.
-Typically in June, here in the PNW, when the tide is low and the rocks are exposed.
+I look forward to harvesting seaweed in northern california every year.
+Typically during the mornings in the spring and early summer, when the minus tides occur around the new moon and full moon.
 Seaweed is a nutrient rich sea vegetable high in iron, calcium and iodine.
 They are blood purifying and an excellent wild food to start incorporating into your everyday dishes.
-If you feel extra adventurous you can try poke poling too (youtube videos on how to make a simple pole).
-Inter tidal fish are underneath the rocks in pools.
-Fish like monkey face eel and rockfish are especially delicious.
+For ultimate nutritional value eat seaweed fresh off the rocks!
+Have a beach picnic and bring along a pot of cooked sushi rice.
+Cut the fresh seaweed into small pieces and marinate in soy sauce for about 10 min.
+Serve over the sushi rice and garnish with sesame oil, sriracha, avocado and lemon.
+If you feel extra adventurous during the minus tide, try poke poling too! (youtube videos on how to make a simple pole).
+Inter tidal fish are underneath the exposed rocks in pools.
+Fish such as monkey face eel and rockfish are especially delicious.

 What to Bring: